 Thursday 6:30 pm – 7:30 pm

-With so many options for support groups available, it is important to find one that is a good match for you.
+With so many options for support groups available in Cincinnati Ohio, it is important to find one that is a good match for you.
 Find a location where you feel comfortable opening up and confiding in others.
 Staying active in a support group will help you remain focused on sobriety and is one of the best ways to prevent relapse.